QuantConnect/lean-cli/README.md

                                   The EMSX broker to use --terminal-link-emsx-account TEXT
-                                  The EMSX account to use --terminal-link-openfigi-api-key TEXT
+                                  The EMSX account to use --terminal-link-emsx-team TEXT  The EMSX team to receive order events from --terminal-link-openfigi-api-key TEXT
                                   The Open FIGI API key to use for mapping options --tt-user-name TEXT             Your Trading Technologies username